jfbu/etoc/README.md

   especially marked will not be so.
 \end{itemize}

+Current bug (2024/01/02): the first compilation will cause \ctanpkg{tagpdf} to raise an error.
+Next compilations are fine.
+This will be fixed in due time, and is at this stage only an inconvenience.

 One can turn tagging on or off via \csb{etoctaggingon} and
 \csb{etoctaggingoff}.
 Of course the former will have any effect only if the document has activated tagging (currently via \csa{DocumentMetadata}, see above